-The following listed equipment should be available during start-up ind check-out.
+The following listed equipment should be available during start-up and check-out.
 The first two items listed are recommended for normal operation and maintenance.

-Meter Card - 193X481AAG01

-Volt-Ohmmeter - Digital preferred, 20K per volt min. input impedance

-Clamp-on Ammeter - Adjustable range up to 300 amp.
+Meter Card - 193X481AAG01 Volt-Ohmmeter - Digital preferred, 20K per volt min. input impedance Clamp-on Ammeter - Adjustable range up to 300 amp.

-If the Meter card is not available, an oscilloscope (preferably dual trace) will be required.
+If available, an oscilloscope (preferably dual trace) is preferable.